Distribution-Free Stochastic Analysis and Robust Multilevel Vector Field Anomaly Detection: Introduction

 In this paper we develop a framework to detect anomalies in random vector fields based on stochastic functional analysis.
-This approach was recently introduced in \cite{Castrillon2022} for scalar data and is here based on optimal vector field Karhuen-Lo\'{e}ve (KL) tensor product expansions, and the construction of multilevel functional spaces for the detection of anomalies.
-In particular, it is well suited for vector field data over complex geometrical domains (or networks) arising from the measurement of different modalities from the same objects, including satellite data with multiple spectral bands.
+This approach was recently introduced in \cite{Castrillon2022} for scalar data.
+However, the detection theory is preliminary and no applications are shown except for a few examples.
+In our current paper the approach is based on optimal vector field Karhuen-Lo\`{e}ve (KL) tensor product expansions, and the construction of vector field multilevel functional spaces for the detection of anomalies.
+We show that this method is well suited for vector field data over complex geometrical domains (or networks) arising from the measurement of different modalities from the same objects.
+Applications include satellite data with multiple spectral bands.
 Using KL expansions, this approach allows detection within large classes of random vector fields.
 The nested multilevel spaces are natively adapted to tensor product expansions.
-Their construction is elaborate and has been used elsewhere in the context of solving Partial Differential Equations.
-This approach has the following features:
+Their construction is elaborate and has been used in the context of solving Partial Differential Equations (PDEs) (\cite{Castrillon2003,D'Heedene2005,Tausch2001}).